-This book is a resource for parents and caregivers of a child learning to read.
+Reading Program For Kids is a resource for parents and caregivers of a child learning to read or need to improve their reading skills.

 It contains ideas for activities to share with a child.
 It outlines the primary phonics and skills needed in the early years of learning to read.